February & March 2024

 - Sustainability Managers, CSR Managers, Community Affairs Directors and Corporate Affairs Directors

-Four full days in-person, delivered in partnership with the Global Business Initiative on Human Rights (GBI)
+Six online sessions of 2.5 hours, delivered in partnership with the Global Business Initiative on Human Rights (GBI)

 Mary Lee Rhodes (BA, MSc, MBA, PhD) is an Associate Professor of Public Management at Trinity College, Dublin.
 Her research is focused on complex public service systems and the dynamics of performance, value and impact.
 She is the co-Director of the Trinity Centre for Social Innovation and has expertise in research, consulting and management in the public and non-profit sectors along with extensive private sector experience in banking and ICT management.